 “We really tried to listen to all the feedback we received last year to make this year’s conference the best yet,” says Jamie Hughes, NAID director of events and programs.

 One such change included adding a new session, “Data Destruction 2020: What Will State-of-the-Art Destruction Look Like in Five Years?”
 NAID says this session will feature a leading panel of future-thinking industry executives and will be moderated by DeAnne Toto, managing editor of SDB magazine.
 Panelists will discuss their predictions on what mobile and plant-based destruction equipment, trucks and operations will look like in five years.
+Many businesses are now using a “no hard copy” policy, where they take any paper documents and then scan and archive them using software similar to FileCenter’s document management software, followed by destroying the original documents.
+Others, however, only use this method as a backup in case the original goes missing.

 “While the myth of the paperless office is now busted, there’s no disputing that the future of the secure destruction industry will go to the most efficient and knowledgeable operator,” says NAID CEO Bob Johnson.
 “DeAnne and this panel will define what success in 2020 is going to require.”